 Photos: Perry Frank with Judy at a party after attending the Hollywood premiere of Marie Antoinette on July 8, 1938.
 The letter.

 March 28, 1941: Judy took part in the Greek War Relief events at the Radio City Music Hall in New York City.
 No recordings or other information about the show is known although it is known that fundraisers for the Greek War Relief took place around the country throughout the weekend.

-March 28, 1943: Judy was finally being presented as a true glamour girl and stunning beauty.
+March 28, 1943: Judy was finally presented as a true glamour girl and stunning beauty.
 Note the ad at the lower left that features a pre-stardom Lauren Bacall.
 Bacall was a model in NYC, and very successful.
-Almost 10 years later, she and husband Humphrey Bogart were neighbors and great friends to Judy and her husband Sid Luft.
-They were all also members of the original “Rat Pack.”
+Almost 10 years later, she and her husband Humphrey Bogart were neighbors and great friends to Judy and her husband Sid Luft.
+They were all founding members of the original “Rat Pack.”

 Also on this day (evening), Judy sang “The Wings Of Freedom (There’ll Never Be Another England)” on the “Free World Theater” radio show on NBC Radio.
 Kenny Baker and The King’s Men also performed.
 Ronald Coleman was the master of ceremonies.
 No recording of the show is known to exist.

 March 28, 1944: Meet Me In St Louis filming continued with scenes shot on the “Interior Dining Room” and “Exterior Halloween” sets.
 Time called: 10 a.m.; Judy arrived, but was not ready, at 10:15 a.m.; dismissed: 4:35 p.m.

 March 28, 1945: This ad promoting the huge success of Meet Me In St. Louis was published in the “Film Daily” trade magazine.

 This day was also the first of two during which Judy was ill and did not work on The Harvey Girls.
 On the 28th she arrived but went home sick, staying home the next day but returning on the 30th.